symentis/BlackNest/README.md

 expect(008 | doubleTuple => (08, 16)).then(tupleSum => 24)
 expect(012 | doubleTuple => (12, 24)).then(tupleSum => 36)

-/// You took the red pill, and all you see is tests, tests, test. expect(4,
-  in: doubleTuple ◦ tupleSum ◦ doubleTuple ◦ tupleSum,
-  is: (04, 08)    • 12       • (12, 24)    • 36
-)

 /// Maybe table based is even better for your eyes? expect(
    4 |  doubleTuple => (04, 08)